mahmoud/skeleton_sticky_footer/README.md

 cross-browser tested and supports Skeleton-based responsive columns and sizing.

+No changes are made to Skeleton itself.
+The index.html demo page has just been made more practical.
+When new versions of Skeleton are released, this approach should continue to work.

 Special thanks to [Kyle Powers][kp] for his help.
 All the modifications to the baseline Skeleton are released under [CC0][cc0].
 Skeleton itself is MIT-licensed.